jsmr04/NoteDroid/README.md

 # NoteDroid (iNote)
-This is a college's project for Advanced Android Application Development course.
-In this project I demonstrated things I learned through the course.

 NoteDroid is an Android Application that allows you to create and edit notes.
 Text, images, and audios are supported.